 In the early 1930s, the Haugers were devastated when their barn was hit by lightning and burned to the ground.

-In October 1934, Ella may have been interviewed for an extensive genealogy research effort undertaken by distant cousins Otto Roosevelt Younkin and Charles Arthur Younkin.
-The men were gathering data in connection with the Younkin clan's new national home-coming reunion, held in nearby Kingwood, which drew more than 1,000 people a year during the heart of the Great Depression..
+In October 1934, Ella is believed to have been interviewed for an extensive genealogy research effort undertaken by distant cousins Otto Roosevelt Younkin and Charles Arthur Younkin.
+The men were gathering data in connection with the Younkin clan's new national home-coming reunion, held in nearby Kingwood, which drew more than 1,000 people a year during the heart of the Great Depression.
 Click here to see Otto Younkin's actual handwritten notes from the alleged conversation with Ella.

-Sadly, Ella died at home at age 60 of an “extended illness” on Feb.
+Ellen suffered for years from asthma and, during the first week of February 1938 was stricken with congestive heart failure.
+Sadly, she was unable to rally and died at home at age 60 on Feb.
 8, 1938.
-An obituary appeared in a Somerset newspaper, and the news was reported in the Younkin Family News Bulletin (April 30, 1938).
-She was buried at the Rockwood IOOF Cemetery.
+An obituary appeared in a Somerset newspaper, stating that she had succumbed from of an “extended illness” and that she had lived a "full, happy life."
+The news of her passing was reported in the Younkin Family News Bulletin (April 30, 1938).
+She was buried at the Rockwood Odd Fellows Cemetery.

 In 1957, he was remembered in the commemorative booklet celebrating the town's 100th birthday, Rockwood Centennial: 1857-1957.
 His son-in-law Maynard Sembower is pictured and named in the same publication.